Bustos, Bulacan: History

 Bustos was a part of the town of Baliuag as its barrio during the Spanish Period.
-The town was separated from Baliuag by a tragic incident when around 1860, during a rainy Sunday, a group of natives from Bustos with babies in their arms were on their way to St. Augustine Parish Church of Baliuag for baptismal when they drowned after the planceta or raft they were riding accidentally capsized while crossing the wild river of Angat due to the strong water current.
-This fateful event led the people of Bustos to request and build their own parish church to avoid the crossings in the wild river for community safety.
-The locals chose Holy Child Jesus (Santo Niño) as their patron saint in honor of those infants that died in the river.
+The town was separated from Baliuag by an incident in 1860, when during a rainy Sunday, a group of natives from Bustos with babies in their arms were on their way to St. Augustine Parish Church of Baliuag for baptismal when they drowned after the planceta or raft they were riding capsized while crossing the Angat River due to the strong water current.
+This event led the people of Bustos to request and build their own parish church to avoid the river crossings.
+The locals chose the Holy Child Jesus (Santo Niño) as their patron saint in honor of those infants that died in the river.

-Bustos also gained its independence from Baliuag on April 29, 1867, through the painstaking efforts and sacrifices of its inhabitants with the integration of barrios Bonga Mayor and Bonga Menor.
+Bustos gained its independence from Baliuag on April 29, 1867, with the integration of barrios Bonga Mayor and Bonga Menor.
 However, it was returned to Baliuag on October 8, 1903, with San Rafael merging as well.

 Bustos became a distinct municipality on January 1, 1916, during the Philippine Assembly through Assemblyman Ricardo Lloret Gonzalez (Bulacan–2nd).
-A year after, the town inaugurated its municipal hall on January 1, 1917.
+The town inaugurated its municipal hall on January 1, 1917.
 Leon Prado became its first Municipal Mayor and served from 1917 to 1919.
 Gabriel Alvarez served as the first parish priest of the institutionalized Santo Niño de Bustos Parish Church.

-The town became a part of Baliuag again during the American period.
-At the time, Bustos also became a part of the historical World War II in the Philippines and served as the military headquarters of soldiers in the province of Bulacan during the war in 1945 being led by Bustosenyo then Capt.
+During World War II, Bustos served as the military headquarters of soldiers in the province of Bulacan being led by Bustosenyo then Capt.
 Alejo Santos.

 With the theme "Bustos Sentenaryo: Isang Daan tungo sa Ikasandaan", Bustos celebrated its 100th year founding anniversary in 2017, at the same time as the Santo Niño de Bustos Parish Church's 150th year founding anniversary as an independent parish church of the municipality.
 The Philippine Postal Corporation made a special commemorative stamp for the centennial anniversary celebration of the town.